victor-gil-sepulveda/pyScheduler/README.md

 python setup.py install
 ```

+Yo may want to also install [mpi4py](http://mpi4py.scipy.org/) to run MPI parallel tasks.
+It has not been set as a
+setup dependency as users may want to only perform Process-based scheduling.

 ## What is a scheduler?
 A task scheduler is a controller that executes tasks in a given order.
 In this case tasks are executed so that all
 tasks are executed before any of its dependencies.